01 of 11

 09 of 11

-The historical Tuscan kitchen employed stone for its oven and walls.
-The modern Tuscan kitchen of the imagination uses rough-hewn stone to create wall accents or surrounds for the real stove/oven.
+The traditional Tuscan kitchen employed stone for its oven and walls.
+The modern Tuscan kitchen of the imagination uses a rough-hewn stone to create wall accents or surrounds for the real stove/oven.

 Witness this archway of custom colored dry-stack from stone veneer manufacturer Eldorado Stone.